Professor Eric C. Brown

 Abby: Could you give me an overview of preventative science, given that it is an emerging field within Public Health?

 Preventive science aims to answer questions like, “Can we take any precautions to prevent diseases from occurring?”
 Brown explains that within preventative science, there is a niche area referred to as implementation science.
 In the case of COVID-19, the vaccine was discovered at a record-breaking pace.
 Ultimately, the failure was found in implementing the vaccine, as public health professionals were unprepared for the public to object to the vaccine for fear of their health.
 This was a result of numerous factors, including misinformation.
 Individuals in rural and marginalized communities often did not have access to the vaccine due to language barriers or an inability to overcome the distance to vaccination sites.
+Brown notes that these disparities—the same systemic barriers that shape people’s access to basic care—mirror inequities seen across other fields of health, including maternal health.
+When communities lack equitable implementation systems, public health interventions, whether vaccines or prenatal screenings, fail to reach those most vulnerable.

 Abby: From your implementation science research, I have gathered that you are familiar with the Communities That Care (CTC) prevention system.
 CTC uses community tools to address specific issues and encourage prevention, which community stakeholders oversee.
 What was the selection process for choosing stakeholders?
 And why did you decide to make them such a pivotal part of the prevention program?

 After obtaining his PhD, Brown contributed to a study by a principal investigator, Jay David Hawkins.
 Hawkins founded the CTC alongside Richard F. Catalano.
 The research Brown conducted alongside Hawkins involved communities at large rather than a specific institution, like a prison, to gauge the pressing concerns of a more diverse group.
 The core element in this work was the creation of a coalition, or individuals who work alongside one another to pursue a mutually beneficial goal.
 These coalitions exist to provide the larger community with the skills and resources needed to mitigate the pressing issues identified earlier in the research.
 Serving as stakeholders, the selected coalition is comprised of students, teachers, media, local businesses, press, youth recreational leaders, and faith-based organizations alike.
 Essentially, various pillars of society combine to represent the community via a targeted coalition tech network.
 Empowering these groups is simple, with researchers guiding the coalition's choices to ensure they are based in science and likely to benefit the community.
-Researchers encourage that coalitions collect their own data and use select tools, like survey instruments, to assess the existing resources and the resources they need to obtain.
-This is the heart of the CTC prevention system and how stakeholders are selected.
-Further, this prevents the phenomenon of helicopter research, where researchers exist in a community and allow it to revert to its condition prior to the research.

-This has proven effective, as Brown notes the results from a community randomized trial found significant changes in communities that use CTC versus those that did not.
-One Colombian community that utilized CTC was aided in the collection and interpretation of data, all of which led the coalition to discover that the elected mayor failed to improve the community as they had claimed during their election 4 years prior.
+This has proven effective, as Brown notes the results from a community-randomized trial found significant changes in communities that use CTC versus those that did not.
+One Colombian community that utilized CTC was aided in the collection and interpretation of data, all of which led the coalition to discover that the elected mayor failed to improve the community as they had claimed during their election four years prior.
 In empowering the coalition, researchers taught the community to advocate for themselves using science-based research.
 Brown is unaware of how the mayor responded, given that CTC discourages interactions with research once a study is concluded.

 Ideally, all studies result in limited contact with the coalitions empowered to effectively foster independence and long-term success.
 Researchers continually receive updates on the progress of each community to measure the sustainability over long periods, however.
 These updates are three to five years following a research team’s interaction with a community, and detail the number of positions that exist within the coalition and the frequency and activity of the coalition.
+Take the COVID-19 vaccine, for instance.
+While effective, the vaccine required that the patient get repeated booster shots to continue its success.
+Similarly, equitable systems—whether for infection or reproduction—require sustained resources, not one-time interventions.

 Abby: Throughout the updates you have received, would you say the majority of the communities that participate in CTC continue to implement coalitions and community-based empowerment?